 Cyndie was honored at the Music Teacher's National Association Conference as a Foundation Fellow in 2017.

 Linda Benson, independent piano teacher from Gowrie, Iowa has served as an active board member with IMTA for many years.
 Linda's students remain active in all IMTA sponsored student events.
-Linda has also served in several positions in her local Fort Dodge area association, Solfeggietto Club where she enjoys the wealth of support and ideas exchanged by her fellow teachers.
+Linda has also served in several positions in her local Fort Dodge Area Music Teacher’s Association (FDAMTA), where she enjoys the wealth of support and ideas exchanged by her fellow teachers.

 A Council Bluffs native, Julie Bond graduated from Lewis Central in 1985, and received her Bachelor of Arts in Music from Washburn University of Topeka in 1989.
 She later continued her studies at the University of Nebraska Omaha, receiving her Master of Music in Piano Performance in 1998.
 She has been teaching piano since 1987, and is also a retired piano technician.
 Julie and her husband, Craig, reside in Council Bluffs where she maintains a home piano studio.Julie enjoys her continued role as the Iowa Membership Chair.